kelvsc/cyclistics_case_study/README.md

 These case studies consist of working with publicly available datasets.
 I go over how the data is prepared, processed, analyzed, and visualized in a final report.
 Recommendations, queries, and tools used in the analysis are also provided.

-To go back to my website, please click [here](https://kelvinchen.me).
+To go back to my marketing portfolio, please click [here](https://kelvinchen.me).

 <br>